 The Complete Beginner's Guide to Learning Jazz Piano

-To play most types of music you only have to read music...
+To play most styles of music all you need to know is how to read music...

-But to play Jazz, you have to understand some theory first...
+To play Jazz piano, you have to know some music theory first...

 Let's dive in!